 - Would make an excellent agility dog. . .
 Why?
 This dog is extremely active and potentially there have been troubling effects.

 - Just needs a strong owner or handler . .
 Why?
 Probably a person new to having a dog would not be able to handle this dog.

 Many dog trainers offer their services in the selection of a new dog.
 Consider any money you pay to a professional to help you get the right dog could keep you from spending money on trying to rehabilitate a dog with established negative behaviors.

 Just take your time, do your homework and you will end up with a wonderful dog who may need some training, but as long as you don't have major behavior problems to fix, you'll be much better off.

 Once you have selected a puppy or dog, be sure you have everything you need at home so you don't have to scramble to get what you need later.

 - Crate(s) (two is better than one)

 - (Crate-comfort is so important for a newly rescued dog.
-For more information on that, please visit my website)
+For more information on that, please visit this article)

-- A dog training class lined up for the near future
+- A dog training class or dog trainer lined up for the near future

 - Up to date dog training books